Characterising and bounding the set of quantum behaviours in contextuality scenarios: Contextuality scenarios

+Likewise, the set $\mathcal{OE}_M =\big\{\{\beta^w_j\}_{j\in[W_w]}\big\}_{w\in[W]}$ determines the operational equivalences of measurement effects\footnote{{Note that the effects of multiple measurements always satisfy a trivial operational equivalence deriving from the completeness of the measurements, i.e., that the probabilities of all the outcomes of a measurement sum to unity.
+We consider this equivalence part of the definition of a measurement and thus do not include it in the set $\mathcal{OE}_M$.
+The notation $\mathcal{OE}_M=\emptyset$ therefore signifies the presence of only these trivial measurement equivalences.}}, which are summarised as

-We have formulated the equivalences as in Eqs. \eqref{OEP} and \eqref{OEM}, as opposed to pairwise, to enable easy distinction between scenarios which can be mapped to Bell scenarios, and those which cannot.
-Specifically, only contextuality scenarios in which $V=1$ and $W=0$ can be ``isomorphic" to Bell scenarios \cite{schmid2018contextual}.
+where $\{ {[k_w|N_w]}\}_{w\in[W]}$ is a set of $W$ hypothetical effects in $\mathcal{E}$, the index $j$ iterates over {the} $W_w\geq2$ distinct convex decompositions of a given hypothetical effect $[k_w|N_w]$, and $\beta^j_w$ is a probability distribution on $[K]\times[Y]$, specifying the convex decomposition for each $w\in W$ and $j\in W_w$\footnote{We have formulated the equivalences as in Eqs.~\eqref{OEP} and \eqref{OEM}---as opposed to pairwise---to enable easy distinction between scenarios which can be mapped to Bell scenarios, and those which cannot.
+Specifically, only contextuality scenarios with a single hypothetical preparation, $V=1$, and only trivial equivalences of measurements, $W=0$ can be mapped to Bell scenarios \cite{schmid2018contextual}.}.